-Perhaps the biggest area of concern for the UK tech industry is skills.
-The sector is reliant on skilled workers from outside of Britain, with 19% of digital technology businesses sourcing talent from the EU, and 15% of tech businesses sourcing from outside the EU, according to the government-backed UK Tech Nation report.
+Perhaps the biggest area of concern for the UK tech industry is access to skills.
+The sector is reliant on skilled workers from outside Britain, with 19% of digital technology businesses sourcing talent from the EU, and 15% of tech businesses sourcing from outside the EU, according to the government-backed UK Tech Nation report.

-Tech industry body TechUK says the UK's digital skills shortage means the need for talent can't be met domestically, and, in March this year, warned the tech sector faces a "triple hit" on its ability to recruit and retain skilled workers, cautioning "there is significant uncertainty on access to EU talent".
-That difficulty will be compounded, it stated, by recent restrictions on hiring workers from outside of the European Economic Area.
+Tech industry body techUK says the UK's digital skills shortage means the need for talent can't be met domestically, and has warned the tech sector faces a "triple hit" on its ability to recruit and retain skilled workers, cautioning "there is significant uncertainty on access to EU talent".
+That difficulty will be compounded, it stated, by restrictions on hiring workers from outside of the European Economic Area.

-More than half, 55% of tech company founders surveyed by Tech London Advocates (TLA), said the biggest threat to startups in London was Brexit's impact on access to skilled workers, with one third claiming an attempt to hire an international worker had fallen through because of the Brexit vote.
+More than half (55%) of tech company founders surveyed by Tech London Advocates (TLA) said the biggest threat to startups in London was Brexit's impact on access to skilled workers, with one third claiming an attempt to hire an international worker had fallen through because of the Brexit vote.

 Since the vote, the recruitment consultancy Gordon & Eden says there has been a 40% reduction in applications from EU migrants for visas to work as technology executives in the UK.

-UK-based Arm, which designs the chips inside 95% of smartphones and is now owned by Japanese firm SoftBank, has previously expressed concerns about the impact on Brexit on the availability EU workers—stressing it employs about 200 non-UK EU citizens at its Cambridge headquarters.
+UK-based Arm, which designs the chips inside 95% of smartphones and is now owned by Japanese firm SoftBank, has previously expressed concerns about the impact on Brexit on the availability EU workers -- stressing it employs about 200 non-UK EU citizens at its Cambridge headquarters.

 Brexit will also mean the end of EU research grants that have benefitted various technology firms over the years.

-Between 2007 and 2013 the EU funded nearly £7bn worth of research.
+Between 2007 and 2013, the EU funded nearly £7bn worth of research.
 Once British contributions to this funding are taken into account, this worked out as a net gain of about £300m a year for the UK.
 In the wake of Brexit, the UK Treasury has pledged to continue supporting "key projects supporting economic development across the UK".